Creating a healthier future at the University of Waterloo

 *Visit our COVID-19 information site for campus updates

-- When approaching a potential supervisor to express interest, inquire about whether they are accepting new students to supervise.
+- Before approaching a potential supervisor, check their profile and see if they are accepting new students to supervise.
 Review other key topics for discussion with potential supervisors.

 Complete applications must be submitted by January 15